NikitaNO/react-native-test/README.md

 ### The client

-To be able perform requests to the server, you should change url in `src/mobile/config/index.js`
+To perform requests to the server, you should change url in `src/mobile/config/index.js`

 To be able to run the client side, you should do the following: